 Related: Dachshund Ramps Australia.

 These steps are great for Dachshunds, Yorkshire terriers and other dogs weighing less than 8 kg.
 If your pooch is close to the weight limit, the steps can be a bit flimsy.
-One way to deal with that is to simply fill up storage space, which will make the steps sturdier.
+We noticed during the testing phase that one way to deal with that is to simply fill up storage space, which made the steps sturdier.
 The bottom features a non-slip fabric, so it won’t move even if your playful canine companion jumps excitedly onto it.

 The Roomnhome Pet Storage Stepper being tested by our independent expert team.

-When the stepper is not in use, it can be folded and that way it takes almost no storage space.
+When the stepper is not in use, it can be folded and takes up almost no storage space.
 It’s made out of polyester and filled with sponge, so you can easily carry it around.

 These PupSTEP stairs are an ideal product for every pooch that needs help with reaching their favourite place.
 Not only do these stairs look stylish, they’re sturdy but lightweight, and they’ll look amazing in every room of your house.